 Technology is used in the classroom, and respondents agree that students have access to technology to meet their needs.
-Nearly 98% of respondents agree that students have access to enough technology to meet their needs.
-Nearly 98% of students agree that their classrooms have the technology needed, and 98% indicate they use technology to learn, especially in the current environment.
-Most parents and teachers agree that classrooms have the technology students need (P-79%, T-82%).
-In addition, most parents (78%) report being comfortable managing their student's technology use at home, including screen time, appropriate content and social media usage.
+Most respondents (95%) agree that students have access to enough technology to meet their needs.
+Students (95%) agree that their classrooms have the technology needed, and most (96%) indicate they use technology to learn, especially in the current environment.
+Most parents (91%) and teachers (94%) agree that classrooms have the technology students need.
+In addition, most parents (85%) report being comfortable managing their student's technology use at home, including screen time, appropriate content and social media usage.